Human Rights Centre HRC

 The main objective of the Centre is to promote and coordinate research in the field of human rights, provide education and disseminate nformation on human rights and freedoms, both in Belgium and abroad.
 Amongst others, special attention will be paid to cooperation with African and Latin American based universities, institutes and research centres.
 More on Research Projects...

 An important part of the research conducted within the Centre has a legal orientation, encompassing both Belgian law and European and international law, as well as comparative analyses in the field of human rights.
 Apart from legal research, the Centre is also involved in interdisciplinary research related to human rights.
 It organises seminars and conferences at regular intervals on topics relating to human rights.

-The staff of the Human Rights Centre consists of experienced professors and researchers in the area of human rights and constitutional law.
+The of the Human Rights Centre consists of experienced professors and researchers in the area of human rights and constitutional law.
 A number of the staff members are attached to the Centre as external researchers on a project basis.
 Various members of staff are involved in expert activitities concerning legislative reforms in the area of constitutional law and are giving advisory opinions with regard to matters of human rights law, amongst others at governmental level.

 The staff members of the Centre are teaching in Belgium and are regularly invited abroad as speakers at seminars conferences on themes and issues related to human rights law and constitutional law.

 The activities of the Centre are financed partly through the general budget of the Department of Public Law of the Faculty of Law and partly through external funding on a project basis, such as the Belgian Ministry of Foreign Affairs (Department of European Affairs), the Belgian Federal Office for Scientific, Technical and Cultural Affairs (DWTC) and the Fund for Scientific Research Flanders (FWO-Vlaanderen).